What Every Parent Wants To Know About Fortnite

 Online games have always drawn a big crowd, but Fortnite is an entirely different beast.
 Its popularity with today’s youth is both uncommon and unusual.
 The largest segment of its player population is school-aged children who often have a limited understanding of personal and financial responsibility.

 The young demographic has raised many concerns from unknowing parents, and it is now a hot-topic conversation for just about every parent of young children.
-There are some instances when parents have reported that their children have become so absorbed with the game that it’s being likened to an addiction.
+There are some instances when parents have reported that their children have become so absorbed with the game that it’s being likened to a drug addiction.

 The Appeal of Fortnight